 About the Journal

 Herodotus is a student-run publication founded in 1986 by the History Undergraduate Student Association in collaboration with the Stanford University Department of History.
 It bears the name of Herodotus of Halicarnassus, the 5th century BCE historian of the Greco-Persian Wars.
 His Histories, which preserve the memory of the battles of Marathon and Thermopylae, were written so that "human achievements may not become forgotten in time, and great and marvelous deeds...may not be without their glory."
-Likewise, this journal is dedicated to preserving and showcasing the best undergraduate historical work, selected through a process of peer review.
+Likewise, this journal is dedicated to preserving and showcasing the best of Stanford's undergraduate historical work, selected through a process of peer review.